-Tracking macronutrients [proteins, fats and carbohydrates] and eating them in the right balance for

-  you is one of the most efficient and effective ways to lose body fat while maintaining or gaining

-  lean, strong muscle.
+Tracking macronutrients (proteins, fats and carbohydrates) and eating them in the right balance is one of the most efficient and effective ways to lose body fat while maintaining or gaining lean, strong muscle.

-  But I didn't always support the movement because I let social media teach me what it was all about!
+Another term for tracking macros is flexible dieting.
+And when I first learned about the movement, I didn’t always support it because I let social media teach me what it was all about!

-  If you search #iifym #ifitfitsyourmacros #macros tags on Instagram, you’re bound to start forming

-  your own opinion about what “flexible dieting” means for people who practice it.
+If you search #iifym, #ifitfitsyourmacros or #macros tags on Instagram, you’re bound to start forming your own opinion about what “flexible dieting” means for people who practice it.

 Before I was familiar with it, I swore it was some sort of witchcraft!

 Donuts, burgers, pizza, ice cream AND abs?
 No way.

 I believed these three things, which turned out to be myths, about flexible dieting before I dove deeper and experimented with it myself.

 "FLEXIBLE DIETING" AND "HEALTHY DIETING" CAN'T BE USED SYNONYMOUSLY